Hemolytic Uremic Syndrome in Children

 What are the symptoms of hemolytic uremic syndrome?

-The following are the most common symptoms of HUS. .
+These are the most common symptoms of HUS.
+The first symptoms of HUS often last from 1

-Severe problems in the bowel and colon may develop in some cases.
+Severe problems in the bowel and colon may develop in some children.
 In these cases,

-even if the digestive symptoms are no longer present, a child may still exhibit the
+even if the digestive symptoms are no longer present, a child may still have the following

 The child may produce little urine because damaged red blood cells and other factors